matzieq/sparky/README.md

 #### `print(str, x, y, [c])`

 Prints the string `str` to coordinates `x,y` in color `c` (or current draw color if that is not specified).
-JBox has no concept of "cursor", therefore you must always provide coordinates to draw text.
-All characters in JBox's font are three pixels wide and five pixels tall.
+Sparky has no concept of "cursor", therefore you must always provide coordinates to draw text.
+All characters in Sparky's font are three pixels wide and five pixels tall.

 #### `color(c = 0)`